 The information provided on this website does not constitute legal or psychological advice.
 I am not an attorney.
-Although I am a psychologist, I cannot act as your doctor unless we have established a professional relationship.
+I cannot act as your doctor unless we have established a professional relationship.

 I cannot promise to answer e-mails, and e-mails or phone contacts do not constitute a professional relationship.
 If you have an emergency, dial 911 and request mental health help.

 I am not responsible for advertising about my services or listings about my services that have not been authorized by me (i.e. local parent handbooks, etc.).